interviewexercise7/ABB/Branching And Workflow/branching-strategy.md

 # Branching Strategy for Demo Repository

-This document outlines the branching strategy for the `demo-branching-prs` repository.
-It provides guidelines for creating, managing, and merging branches to ensure a streamlined workflow and maintain code quality.
+This document outlines the branching strategy for the repository.

 ---